openwisp/openwisp-monitoring/docs/user/adding-checks-and-alertsettings.rst

 .. _adding_checks_and_alertsettings:

-Adding Checks and Alert settings from the device page
+Adding Checks and Alert Settings from the Device Page
 =====================================================

 We can add checks and define alert settings directly from the **device